chanedwin/pydistinct/README.md

 ## Estimators available

 Suggested Estimators (See Usage)
+* median_estimator : Takes the median estimate of all the different estimators
 * bootstrap_estimator : More conservative technique, could also be useful as a lower bound.
 Useful if you want to avoid overpredicting
 * smoothed_jackknife_estimator : More aggressive technique, could also be useful as a upper bound, Useful if you want to avoid underpredicting
 * horvitz_thompson_estimator : tends to predict somewhat in the middle of bootstrap and smoothed jackknife